Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 import threading

-## Create a queue
+## Creating the queue

 q = queue.Queue()